 Oriental Pearl TV Tower: The quarter-mile-high commercial interior of the tower houses a variety of facilities, from a hotel near the top, to a restaurant, a recreational palace - with a futuristic space center - shops and cafes, and it even has a historical museum.

-Tickets: 160 RMB for adults; 110 RMB for children between 1.0 meter to 1.4 meter in height and accompanied by an adult; 70 RMB for servicemen and the disabled; 90 RMB for the elderly above 70 years
+- Tickets: 160 RMB for adults; 110 RMB for children between 1.0 meter to 1.4 meters in height and accompanied by an adult; 70 RMB for servicemen and the disabled; 90 RMB for the elderly above 70 years

 Riverside Promenade: Riverside Promenade is located on a road along Huangpu River in the Lujiazui Finance and Trade Zone, right beside the Oriental Pearl TV and Radio Tower.
-Opposite is the Bund of Shanghai.
+The opposite is the Bund of Shanghai.

 Solo Adventure Tips

-For the Top of Shanghai Observatory: You can get a ticket at the ticket office of the building, but you may wait in line for a long time.
+You can get a ticket at the ticket office of the building, but you may wait in line for a long time.
 You also can contact us for a customized tour to visit the wonderful skyscraper.
-Prices are as follows:

-On the top of the building, views of sunrise, sunset and nightlights are spectacular.
-However, rainy or foggy days cause a poor vision.
+More Tips: On the top of the building, views of sunrise, sunset, and nightlights are spectacular.
+However, rainy or foggy days cause poor vision.